sidra-hussain/ChatGPTravel/README.md

 # Overview
 The repository consists of general functionality to run the application as well as its supporting functions, data, and api parsing.
 The implmentation can be found in the project directory.

-## Viewing and Using the Application

-Our project is publicly available at: http://3.140.37.87/

-It is running on an EC2 Server running ubuntu.
-If you would like to use the application we reccomend viewing this [guide](https://docs.google.com/document/d/1nw6ikTy9yNSUYZMvGe15j-BICmRgYBejXz2JEV_QxkI/edit)

 ## Installation Guide
 Our application utilizes multiple python libraries from Python 3.11.8.
 Therefore, please make sure you are running the correct version of python.